ipcrm/pe_failover/README.markdown

   historical catalogs
 - Orchestrator job history

-To be clear - you will have a functional PuppetDB instance on the warm spare master; but there will not be any data populated!
+To be clear - you will have a functional PuppetDB instance on the warm spare master; but there will not be any historical data populated!

 Note that in future versions of Puppet Enterprise (some time long after 2016.1.x), all of these features, including ones mentioned as protected above,